-Russia says U.S. gave only a few minutes warning before strike in Syria
+Russia says U.S. gave only a few minutes’ warning before strike in Syria

 The Britain-based Syrian Observatory for Human Rights reported Friday that 22 Iranian-backed fighters were killed when the strike at 1 a.m. local time Friday (6 p.m.
 Thursday in Washington) hit three truckloads of weapons crossing a border point from Iraq to Syria.
 It added that the death toll could rise.

 “Our military was warned four or five minutes in advance.
 Of course, this has no value even from the angle of deconfliction, as they say in relations between Russian and U.S. servicemen,” Lavrov told a Moscow news conference.
-“This kind of notice given at a time when the strike is already being delivered.”
+He said the U.S. notice was given when the strike was “already being delivered.”
+He referred to communications between the U.S. and Russian militaries to “deconflict” Syrian airspace to avoid clashes between their aircraft.

 Russia emerged as a key player in Syria when President Vladimir Putin deployed forces in 2015 to back Moscow’s longtime ally, President Bashar al-Assad.
-Russia claims to be only foreign player legally in Syria, as Assad sought Russian help in confronting rebels in the country’s civil war.
+Russia claims to be the only foreign player legally in Syria, as Assad sought Russian help in confronting rebels in the country’s civil war.

 Pentagon spokesman John Kirby said the attack hit facilities used by Iranian-linked Iraqi militias, including Kataib Hezbollah and Kataib Sayyid al-Shuhada, at a strategic border-crossing station in eastern Syria.
 The attack was “authorized in response to recent attacks against American and coalition personnel in Iraq, and to ongoing threats,” Kirby said.